0----0/0----0.github.io/about.md

 key: page-about
 ---

-I'm a hobbyist programmer, gamedev, and artist.
-Here you can find me writing about projects that I've worked on.
+I'm a professional software developer and a hobbyist gamedev and artist.
+Here's a blog where I write about some personal projects that I've worked on.